joclpacheb/Data_Structures_Project_UCLA_DCYT/README.md

     </tr>
 </table>

 An assignment project coded for the subject Data Structures I, for the Engineering Informatics career of the Universidad Centroccidental Lisandro Alvarado, Venezuela.
-The code is in C++, the project demonstrates the reiterative use of Stacks, Queues and Lists in a hypothetic Gas Station problem.
+The code is in C++ using the MVC Design Pattern, and the project demonstrates the reiterative use of Stacks, Queues and Lists in a hypothetic Gas Station problem.

 ## Authors